 Some browsers may have the ability to store data locally turned off.
 Annotate PRO will detect this situation and flag you…

 What data are we storing?
-Your user ID, the Comment Library you’re using, and similar data.
-No passwords or personal info.
+The Comment Library you’re using, your preferences and similar data.

-To use Annotate you’ll have to give your browser permission to store data locally.
-So far, we only know of this issue affecting Windows users, so the following instructions are specific to Internet Explorer 11.
+To use AP you’ll have to give your browser permission to store data locally.

 - Open Internet Explorer 11.